tmajaria/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 ---

-Tim Majarian is computational biologist in Dr. Alisa K. Manning's lab at the Broad Institute.
+Tim Majarian is a computational biologist in Dr. Alisa K. Manning's lab at the Broad Institute.